BlizzCrafter/MonoGame.SplineFlower/README.md

 Click **[here](https://github.com/sqrMin1/MonoGame.SplineFlower/blob/master/MonoGame.SplineFlower.Samples/Car.cs)** to see a full integration example.

-A nice thing about a SplineWalker is, that he can trigger custom events on a BézierSpline while he walks along the spline.
+A nice thing about a SplineWalker is, that he can trigger custom events on a spline while he walks along the spline.

 You can define your own Trigger with the TriggerEditor: